factorhouse/kpow-cloudformation/README.md

 See our [documentation](https://docs.kpow.io/) for full installation options and licensing information.

-See our [AWS Marketplace Guide](https://docs.kpow.io/installation/aws-marketplace) for information on our AWS Marketplace listing, including the IAM roles and permissions required by kPow.
+See the [AWS Marketplace Guide](https://docs.kpow.io/installation/aws-marketplace) for information on the IAM permissions required by kPow.

 ## Deploying to ECS or EKS.